 NHPs in Research

 TR: There is controversy around the use of nonhuman primates and some people are putting pressure on lawmakers to reduce it.
 We’re aware of that.
 These are really bad diseases for people to get.
 Glaucoma, macular degeneration, and loss of sight.
 It’s serious stuff.
 It justifies to us, our use of the monkey model and stem cells.
 We feel that these are experiments that can’t be done in any other animal or in any other way.
-The fovea is real quite unique to primates, and that is kind of where we have to work.
+The fovea is really quite unique to primates, and that is kind of where we have to work.